 San Luis Obispo

 San Luis Obispo has seen a serious uptick in animal-free options in the past few years.
-For all things vegan in the area, check out the SLO Vegan guide.
 If you’re quickly popping into town, be sure to stop by the 100 percent vegan, peaceful creekside dining experience that is Bliss Cafe and try one of many protein-packed Bliss Bowls or an avocado-topped tempeh Reuben sandwich.

 Every vegan knows—or should know—Morro Bay for one key reason: Shine Cafe!
 This adorable all-vegan joint has the biggest hippie tempeh-quinoa tacos you’ve ever seen, and they come topped with avocado, as any good California taco should.
 The giant vegetable spring roll with ginger dipping sauce is also highly recommended.